 Have a Payroll Calendar

 Having a payroll calendar helps your employees understand when their salaries are paid and when timecards are due.
 Additionally, it aids your payroll staff with executing and planning payroll activities.
 Some payroll software has special features to help you create and maintain a payroll calendar.
 You can also try using a spreadsheet application and set up a calendar by yourself.
 When creating your payroll calendar, a good rule to stick by is to use colored fonts.
-This helps to emphasize key information such as deadlines due to a holiday.
+This helps to emphasize key information such as deadlines due to a holiday, and a financial statements template could also be very useful.
 Remember: a good payroll calendar should also display all fiscal year pay dates.
 This helps in simplifying payment processing and eliminates employee confusion about when they will be paid.

 Take Charge of the Errors